-Any investment adviser worth their salt will tell you to diversify your portfolio to mitigate risk.
-In Ohio, and much of the Midwest, the economy at large is relatively reliant on just a few industries.
+Any investment advisor worth their salt will tell you to diversify your portfolio to mitigate risk.
+In Ohio and much of the Midwest, the economy at large is relatively reliant on just a few industries.
 When much of the activity in a given region is built around the demands generated by a handful of large companies or one segment of the larger economy, it's easier for setbacks to send shockwaves throughout the state.

 "One of the key challenges in the Midwest compared to coastal areas is that economies are not very diversified," Arora said. "[W]e find, in the Midwest, one of the challenges is that … these economies are pretty dependent on one or two industries, and if something happens in those industries, that impacts small businesses pretty quickly.
 There's very little backup."

 The same is true when a few third-party vendors dominate the small business landscape.
 Frank Campagna, managing director at Cleveland-based CBIZ Risk & Advisory Services, said small businesses often put all of their eggs in one basket when it comes to third-party vendors, breeding a potentially unstable environment.